WillemSleegers/tidystats/README.md

 **License:** [MIT](https://opensource.org/licenses/MIT)

-`tidystats` is an R package aimed at sharing the output of statistical models.
-To achieve this, `tidystats` combines the output of multiple statistical models and saves these in a file.
-This file can then be shared with others or used to report the statistics in a manuscript.
+`tidystats` is an R package aimed at sharing the output of statistical models. `tidystats` extracts the output of statistical models (e.g., *t*-tests, regression models) and combines them into a structured file.
+This file can then used to report the statistics in a manuscript or shared with others so that they can extract the statistics (e.g., for meta-analyses).

 Please see below for instructions on how to install and use this package. **Do note that the package is currently in development.
 This